 If you notice that your gums bleed when you brush or floss your teeth, you should let your dentist know on your next visit.
 There are a number of treatment options for bleeding gums depending on your condition:

 - Routine Dental Cleaning: The best way for you to prevent gum disease and bleeding gums is with routine visits to the dentist.
-Our dental cleanings are performed by a dental hygienist who will gently remove plaque and tartar from around the teeth and gums.
+Our dental cleanings are performed by a trained and experienced dental hygienist who will gently remove plaque and tartar from around the teeth and gums, and areas that are difficult to reach with typical at home oral hygiene.

 - Scaling & Root Planing: If you have bleeding gums, Dr. Van Gurp may recommend an intensive cleaning procedure known as scaling and root planing.
 The dentist will remove plaque and tartar from deep pockets of the gum and smooth the surface of tooth roots.